ahandsomeChineseboy/inet/tutorials/queueing/doc/Meter.rst

 =====

 This step demonstrates the :ned:`RateMeter` and :ned:`RateLimiter` modules.
-The meter measures the datarate of the incoming stream of packets, and attaches a rate tag to each packet.
+The meter measures the data rate of the incoming stream of packets, and attaches a rate tag to each packet.
 The limiter module, based on the rate tag, limits the outgoing data rate to a configurable value.